kenatiod/MUT/Understanding Machine Understanding.md

 #### 5.1.1 -- Language comprehension:

 Evaluating an AI system's language comprehension abilities is crucial for assessing whether it has achieved genuine understanding, rather than merely surface-level pattern matching.
 As discussed in Chapter 4, many existing language model benchmarks focus narrowly on knowledge retrieval tasks like question answering.
-However, true comprehension requires more than just locating facts - it involves making pragmatic inferences, resolving ambiguities, grasping non-literal meanings, and flexibly applying knowledge to open-ended prompts.To probe these deeper linguistic competencies, the MUTT will include a diverse battery of language comprehension tasks and challenge sets that go beyond simplistic factoid question answering.
+However, true comprehension requires more than just locating facts - it involves making pragmatic inferences, resolving ambiguities, grasping non-literal meanings, and flexibly applying knowledge to open-ended prompts.
+To probe these deeper linguistic competencies, the MUTT will include a diverse battery of language comprehension tasks and challenge sets that go beyond simplistic factoid question answering.
 Some key evaluations in this area include:

 1. Pragmatic Inference
     Test the AI's ability to make pragmatic inferences that require grasping the implied meanings and intentions behind statements, not just the literal semantics.
 Example:

 	Statement: "It's getting cold in here."
 	Implied meaning the AI should infer: Please turn up the heat or close the window.

 2. Ambiguity and Disambiguation
     Present the AI with sentences containing lexical or syntactic ambiguities and evaluate whether it can use contextual clues to disambiguate and pinpoint the intended meaning.

 	Example: "They decided to grill the guests that were burned."
 	The AI should recognize the ambiguity and potential inappropriate meaning.

 3. Idiom and Metaphor Comprehension
     Test whether the AI understands common non-literal, figurative language like idioms and metaphors by having it interpret their meanings in context.

 	Example: "After the tough exam, John was a zombie."
 	The AI should grasp this is a metaphorical statement about John being mentally exhausted.

 4. Winograd Schema Challenge
     Use Winograd sentences with co-reference resolution challenges that require real-world knowledge and reasoning to resolve pronoun ambiguities.

 	Example: "The trophy didn't fit into the suitcase because it was too large."
 	The AI must determine whether "it" refers to the trophy or the suitcase.

 5. Reading Comprehension with Unanswerable Questions
     Provide passages and ask questions that cannot be answered based solely on the information given, testing if the AI recognizes when no answer can be inferred from the context.